christopherBelter/qvr_processing/README.md

 And finally, it removes any columns that consist entirely of NA values.
 QVR will often inlcude extra commas at the end of lines, which are read into R as being empty columns, so the function removes them.

 ## Extensions
-At the moment, this function has only been tested on data sets from QVR that include an Appl ID column, but in principle it could be used on other data sets with different document IDs by changing the `doc_id` argument.
+At the moment, this function has only been tested on data sets from QVR that include an Appl ID column, but in principle it could be used to collapse data on other unique identifiers (like Investigator Profile IDs, ORCID IDs, or FOA numbers) or used on other data sets with different document IDs by changing the `doc_id` argument.